-Pramod Yadav:So far we have not been discussing business wise, the revenue and EBITDA.
-Now we have started giving business wise revenue and EBITDA.
-So that itself is quite a lot of disclosure from our side.
-Going pharmacy wise, the EBITDA margin, gross margin or the product wise contribution, etc., then we are also ending up giving too much information to the competition.
+Pramod Yadav: So far we have not been discussing business wise, the revenue and wise, the EBITDA margin, gross margin or the product wise contribution, etc., then we are also ending up giving too much information to the competition.
 So let's avoid it.